-Links betw Links between the Sustainable Development Goals and Culture SD Goal No Sustainable Development Goal The role of culture in implementing the Sustainable Development Goal Goal 13 Take urgent action to combat climate change and its impacts.
+- SD Goal The role of culture in implementing the Sustainable No Sustainable Development Goal Development Goal Goal 13 Take urgent action to combat climate change and its impacts.
 Indicator: 1.
-The percentage of national and local climate change strategies that consider the role of the cultural aspect of promotine environmental sustainability.
-Intercultural activities and traditional knowledge of environment-friendly practices must be explored and promoted.
+The percentage of national and local climate change strategies that consider the role of the cultural aspect of promoting environmental sustainability.
+Intercultural activities and traditional knowledge of environment- friendly practices must be explored and promoted.
 Cultural professionals have the opportunity to inform the public about climate change and its consequences through cultural activities.
 Goal 14 Conserve and sustainably use the oceans, seas, and marine resources for sustainable development.
 The goal can be implemented by identifying and strengthening certain cultures that maintain traditions related to the preservation of marine and coastal ecosystems.
-Goal 15 Protect, restore, and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat descriffication, and halt and reverse land degradation as well as halt biodiversity loss.
+Goal 15 Protect, restore, and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation as well as halt biodiversity loss.
 Cultural factors related to the preservation of terrestrial ecosystems including relevant local and traditional knowledge must be included in the preparation, implementation, and evaluation of policies and programmes in this field.
 Goal 16 Promote peaceful and inclusive societies for sustainable development, provide access to justice for all, and build effective, accountable and inclusive institutions at all levels.
 Indicators: 1.
 Laws ensuring the right to receive information from public institutions, based on international standards.
 2. Legal regimes ensuring compliance with international standards on freedom of expression, association, and assembly.
 3. The percentage of libraries regularly providing specific training on media and information literacy competences in order to help users access and use information.
-Development Goated cultural objects es.
-In the preparation, altural policies and media centres, prat condemn violes thural component.
-(Continued)
+In order to implement this Sustainable Development Goal, nationalised and otherwise expropriated cultural objects should be returned to the concerned communities.
+Citizens should be able to participate in the preparation, implementation, and assessment of cultural policies and programmes.
+Cultural objects, including libraries and media centres, promote access to the information.
+Strategies that condemn violence and promote peace shall also include a cultural component.